UCL/rsd-engineeringcourse/session10/08performance.md

 ### Two competing functions

-We now have two functions, which, eventually, should do the same thing at different speeds:
+We now have two functions, which will do the same thing at different speeds, if all goes to plan:

 * ```update_boids()```
 * ```update_boids_faster()```

 ### Updating our tests

-We will also add the new function to our test framework, using the nose_parameterized decorator.
+We should include the new function in our test framework, which we can do with the nose_parameterized decorator.
 We're expecting it to fail the tests to begin with:

 ``` python
 # nose_parameterized lets us use the @parameterized decorator